evocortex/evo_rd_platform/README.md

 ```

 **Install evo-mbed-tools**

+There are two ways to install the evo-mbed-tools:

 ```
-# Installation by hand (see bin/README.md for details)
+# 1. Method: Installation by hand (see bin/README.md for details)
 sudo dpkg -i bin/evo-mbed-tools-***.deb

-# Installation via script
+# 2. Method: Installation via script
 sudo ./update-evo-tools.sh
 ```